 - At absolute zero temperature (0 K) semiconductors behave like perfect insulators.
 That means at absolute zero temperature semiconductors have almost zero conductivity.

 - If we increase the temperature, Conductivity of semiconductors increases.
-Thus, increasing of temperature causes the decrease in resistance or resistivity of the semiconductors.
+Thus, the increase in temperature causes the decrease in resistance or resistivity of the semiconductors.

 - Semiconductors have two types of carriers – electrons and holes.
 Holes are the positively charged carriers and actually are the absence of electrons.